This is Laura. When she was 28, she was given the news that she had melanoma skin cancer

 For people with paler or fairer skin, when activated by the sun your melanocytes are responsible for giving you a tan.
 This pigment is then passed onto your other skin cells and helps to protect them from the sun.

 Whilst this pigment is designed to help protect your body from the sun’s UV radiation, overexposure to the sun will cause sunburn.
-Unfortunately, each time you get sunburnt, it causes damage to the genetic material in your skin cells and over time this can cause enough damage to encourage your cells to grow uncontrollably, leading to skin cancer.
+Unfortunately, each time you get sunburnt, it causes damage to the genetic material in your skin cells.
+Over time this can cause enough damage to encourage your cells to grow uncontrollably, leading to early stage melanoma.

 Types of melanoma